D-Whipp/readme-generator/README.md

 ## Description

-This is a basic project description
+This is a basic description

 ## Installation

-undefined
+You must download the source code to use this app